What is tooth decay?

 Tooth decay is a diet-related disease that damages teeth.

-Tooth decay happens when germs in the mouth create a sticky covering called plaque on the tooth surface.
-These germs feed on sugars in food and drinks and produce an acid that damages the tooth surface.
+Tooth decay happens when bacteria in the mouth create a sticky covering called plaque on the tooth surface.
+These bacteria feed on sugars in food and drinks and produce an acid that damages the tooth surface.
 Over time, this acid eats away at the surface of the tooth, creating holes or ‘cavities’.

 Tooth decay can cause pain and infection.
 It can even affect children’s growth.
-Severe decay in baby teeth can have serious consequences for your child’s nutrition and their speech, jaw and teeth development.
+Severe tooth decay can have serious consequences for your child’s nutrition and their speech, jaw and teeth development.

 - pain and discomfort